We warmly welcome new students to

 Throughout the classes, your teacher will guide you with detailed attention.
 This considered introduction will set you up perfectly for a lifetime of practice in Iyengar Yoga.

-If you want to attend more than one time per week sign up to a 3-month membership contract.
+If you want to attend more than one time per week see below to sign up to a 3-month membership contract.
 Fortnightly payments and two weeks free classes included.

 8-week beginners Yoga Course $158